 The loan ordinances require the Association to maintain various restricted cash and investment accounts to meet debt reserve and other general requirements.
-The Association was in compliance with all such restrictions for the years ended February 28, 2023 and 2022.
+The Association was in compliance with all such restrictions for the years ended February 29, 2024 and February 28, 2023.

-7. Net Assets With Donor Restrictions / Grant Proceeds / Contributions of Nonfinancial Assets
+8. Net Assets With Donor Restrictions / Grant Proceeds / Contributions of Nonfinancial Assets

 On August 5, 2022, construction began for the expansion of service to the Pettigrew/Boston area.
 The project is estimated to cost approximately \$11.7 million and will be funded primarily with grants totaling approximately \$8.4 million and loans totaling \$2.1 million.
-The Association received grant funds totaling \$2,432,627 and loans totaling \$2,134,000 (see Note 6) for the project during the year ended February 28, 2023.
+The Association received grant funds totaling \$3,092,255 and \$2,432,627 for the project during the years ended February 29, 2024 and February 28, 2023, respectively.
+The Authority received loans totaling \$2,134,000 during the year ended February 28, 2023.
 In addition, during the year ended February 28, 2023, the State and County paid a total of \$946,317 directly for the project.
-At February 28, 2023, the Association had unspent grant proceeds for the project totaling \$72,500, which is reflected as net assets with donor restrictions.
+At February 29, 2024 and February 28, 2023, the Association had unspent grant proceeds for the project totaling \$72,500, which is reflected as net assets with donor restrictions.
 The project is estimated to be complete in 2025.

-8. Concentrations of Credit
+9. Concentrations of Credit

 Financial instruments that potentially subject the Association to credit risk consist primarily of accounts receivable.
 The Association sells only to businesses and individuals within the same geographic region.
+In addition, federal assistance for the expansion project (see Note 8) provided 60% and 45% of the Authority's total revenues and support during the years ended February 29, 2024 and February 28, 2023, respectively.

-9. Commitments
+10. Commitments

 The Department has a contract to purchase all of its water from the Madison County Water Facilities Board (MCWFB) and the City of Fayetteville, Arkansas.
-The term of the contract with MCWFB is for forty years beginning January 1992, with a minimum purchase of 6,083,000 gallons of water per month at a fee of \$11,557.70 per month.
+The term of the contract with MCWFB is for forty years beginning January 1992, with a minimum purchase of 6,083,000 gallons of water per month at a fee of \$11,558 per month.
 This amount can change at the seller's discretion and the contract can be renewed or extended as agreed upon between the seller and purchaser.
 The contract with the City of Fayetteville, Arkansas is for a term of twenty years beginning January 1996, with a minimum purchase of 2,700,000 gallons of water per month at the City of Fayetteville's wholesale water rate.
-The Association paid MCWFB \$471,757 and \$349,386 for water purchases during the years ended February 28, 2023 and 2022, respectively.
-The Association paid the City of Fayetteville \$196,437 and \$197,595 for water purchases during the years ended February 28, 2023 and 2022, respectively.
+The Association paid MCWFB \$494,653 and \$471,757 for water purchases during the years ended February 29, 2024 and February 28, 2023, respectively.
+The Association paid the City of Fayetteville \$216,862 and \$196,437 for water purchases during the years ended February 29, 2024 and February 28, 2023, respectively.

-10. Employee Benefits
+11. Employee Benefits

 The Association provides an Employee Retirement Plan covering substantially all employees.
 Under the Plan, the Association contributes 8% of the employees regular wages.
 Employee vesting is as follows, 0% the first two years of employment and 20% each year thereafter with full vesting after seven years.
 Employees may voluntarily contribute to the Plan as a salary deferral with 100% vesting of their contribution.
-Retirement expense for the Association was \$26,156 and \$24,381 for the years ended February 28, 2023 and 2022, respectively.
+Retirement expense for the Association was \$26,831 and \$26,156 for the years ended February 29, 2024 and February 28, 2023, respectively.